 USEPA requires the Department to develop an Intended Use Plan (IUP) annually to qualify for CWSRF capitalization grants to support the program and the project loans.
-This IUP provides information on funds available through the EIFP to provide financial assistance for clean water projects in SFY2007 and identifies State policies governing loan awards.
+This IUP provides information on funds available through the EIFP to provide financial assistance for clean water projects in SFY2008 and identifies State policies governing loan awards.
 It includes information on the following:

-- 1. The list of projects to be used for funding purposes. - 2.
+- 1. The list of projects used for funding purposes. - 2.
 The long and short-term goals of the state's program. - 3.
 The programmatic activities to be supported with the anticipated funds. - 4.
 The timing and use of such funds. - 5.
 The criteria and method of distribution of the funds. - 6.
 Provisions for interim reporting (as required by the Regional Administrator at the time of a capitalization grant award).

 Programmatic requirements imposed by the Water Quality Act of 1987 include 1 through 5 below.
 It is anticipated that these provisions will be maintained in a subsequent federal reauthorization act or federal policy.
-If substantial changes in the Act necessitate the Department's revision of the FFY2006 PS document, additional public participation activities will be undertaken.
+If substantial changes in the Act necessitate the Department's revision of the FFY2007 PS document, additional public participation efforts will be conducted.

 - 1. The schedule of state capitalization grant payments, jointly agreed upon by the Administrator of the EPA and each state, is based upon the state's IUP. - 2.
-States are required to deposit in the CWSRF, from state monies, an amount equal to at least 20 percent of the total amount of all capitalization grants made to the state. - 3.
-The fund created with federal capitalization grants can only be used to provide assistance for (a) the construction of publicly owned treatment works, (b) the implementation of a NPS (nonpoint source) management program, which includes construction of stormwater/NPS management facilities, and (c) the development and implementation of an estuary conservation and management plan.
-Although CWSRF loans may only be provided for publicly owned systems, if a government unit assumes ownership of a wastewater treatment system previously privately owned, a loan may be provided under the authority of section 603(c) of the federal CWA.
+States are required to deposit in the CWSRF, from state monies, an amount equal to at least 20 percent of the total amount of all capitalization grants made to the state. - The fund created with federal capitalization grants can only be used to provide 3. assistance for (a) the construction of publicly owned treatment works, (b) the implementation of a NPS (nonpoint source) management program, which includes construction of stormwater/NPS management facilities, and (c) the development and implementation of an estuary conservation and management plan.
+Although CWSRF loans may only be provided for publicly owned wastewater treatment systems, if a government unit assumes ownership of a wastewater treatment system previously privately owned, a loan may be provided under the authority of section 603(c) of the federal CWA.
 A state may also deem the public ownership requirement as being met for small/on-site systems if adequate inspections and operations are ensured through the establishment of a septic management district or use of service easements.
-Privately owned stormwater/NPS management projects may also qualify for CWSRF loans provided the project is sponsored by the local government unit.

-- 4. Monies in the CWSRF may be used to provide loans at or below market interest rate, for terms not greater than 20 years (after completion of construction).
+Privately owned stormwater/NPS management projects may also qualify for CWSRF loans.
+In New Jersey, the CWSRF enabling legislation requires that loan must be awarded to a local government unit that sponsors the stormwater/NPS management project on behalf of a private entity. - 4.
+Monies in the CWSRF may be used to provide loans at or below market interest rate, for terms not greater than 20 years (after completion of construction).
 Repayments must begin no later than one year after completion of the project and must be credited to the CWSRF (principal and interest) for Title VI purposes.
 The recipient of a loan must establish a dedicated source of repayments.
-The CWA also authorized the use of federal CWSRF monies to refinance local debt obligations, provide guarantees, or purchase insurance. - 5.
-Through FFY94, states were required to reserve the greater of \$100,000 or one percent of their annual allotment for the development and implementation of NPS management programs.
-This reserve may be re-enacted or otherwise modified for FFY2005 as a result of reauthorization of the CWA or subsequent federal guidance.
+The CWA also authorized the use of

+- federal CWSRF monies to refinance local debt obligations, provide guarantees, or purchase insurance. - 5.
+Prior to and including FFY94, states were required to reserve the greater of \$100,000 or one percent of their annual allotment for the development and implementation of NPS management programs.
+This reserve may be re-enacted or otherwise modified for FFY2007 as a result of reauthorization of the CWA or subsequent federal guidance.

-The Table below represents the available sources and anticipated uses for the Clean Water Fund component of the Environmental Infrastructure Financing Program:
+The Table below represents the available sources and anticipated uses for the Clean Water component of the Environmental Infrastructure Financing Program: